DmitryBulygin086/server/README.md

 # How to use this server
 1. Clone this repository to your storage.
 2. Navigate to the src folder of this repository in your terminal.
-3. To compile server source code type a command: make server
+3. To compile server source code type a following command:

+make server

-4. Then run the server executable file:
+5. Then run the server executable file:

 ./server

 Now listener socket is ready to listen for incomming connections.

 # Connecting to the server via telnet client (my own client is not ready).